verrazzano/docs/content/en/docs/setup/customizing/opensearch.md

 field in the Verrazzano custom resource.
 When installing Verrazzano, you can use this field to specify a list of Helm value overrides for the OpenSearch configuration.

-These Helm overrides let you to customize the following node characteristics:
+These Helm overrides let you customize the following node characteristics:
 * Number of node replicas.
 * Memory request size per node.
 * Storage request size (data nodes only).